-Our goal is to be a leading biopharmaceutical company focused on the in-licensing and development of proprietary product candidates in the field of addiction.
-Our near-term strategy is to focus on the regulatory approval of CPP-109 for the treatment of cocaine addiction and methamphetamine addiction.
-Our long-term strategy is to gain approvals for additional indications for CPP-109, seek approvals for CPP-109 internationally and to in-license other product candidates to treat addiction.
+Our goal is to be a leading biopharmaceutical company focused on the in-licensing and development of proprietary product candidates in the field of addiction and obsessive-compulsive disorders.
+Our near-term strategy is to focus on the regulatory approval of CPP-109 for the treatment of cocaine addiction.
+Our long-term strategy is to gain approvals for additional indications for CPP-109, including methamphetamine addiction, seek approvals for CPP-109 internationally and to in-license other product candidates to treat addiction.
 Specifically, we intend to:

-- Focus on CPP-109 for cocaine addiction and methamphetamine addiction.
+- Focus on CPP-109 for cocaine addiction.
 During the third quarter of 2007, we initiated a U.S. Phase II clinical trial evaluating the use of CPP-109 as a treatment for cocaine addiction and commenced enrollment for the trial in January 2008.
-During the second quarter of 2008, we intend to commence a U.S. Phase II clinical trial evaluating the use of CPP-109 as a treatment for methamphetamine addiction.
-Treatments for cocaine addiction and methamphetamine addiction address a significant unmet medical need, and we believe that our receipt of Fast Track status for CPP-109 for cocaine addiction may facilitate the regulatory approval process. - Develop additional indications for CPP-109.
-The mechanism of action of CPP-109 makes it suitable as a potential treatment for addiction states that share the common element of heightened dopamine levels.
-Our research indicates that CPP-109 is a platform technology with the potential to treat other conditions involving heightened dopamine levels such as addictions to nicotine, prescription pain medications, alcohol, marijuana, and obsessive-compulsive disorders, including obesity and compulsive gambling.
-We hope to develop CPP-109 for one or more of these additional indications, subject to the availability of funding. - Develop second generation of CPP-109.
-Subject to the availability of additional funding, we plan to develop a new optically pure form of CPP-109.
+Enrollment for this trial was completed during January 2009.
+A treatment for cocaine addiction addresses a significant unmet medical need, and we believe that our receipt of Fast Track status from the FDA for CPP-109 for cocaine addiction may facilitate the regulatory approval process. - Develop additional indications for CPP-109.
+The mechanism of action of CPP-109 makes it suitable as a potential treatment for addiction and obsessivecompulsive disorder states that share the common element of heightened dopamine levels.
+Our research indicates that CPP-109 is a platform technology with the potential to treat other conditions involving heightened dopamine levels such as addictions to methamphetamine, nicotine, prescription pain medications, alcohol, marijuana, and obsessive-compulsive disorders, including binge eating patterns and compulsive gambling.
+We hope to develop CPP109 for one or more of these additional indications, subject to the availability of funding. - Seek funding opportunities available as a result of the American Recovery and Reinvestment Act of 2009 (ARRA).
+We intend to seek governmental grants from the National Institutes of Health ("NIH"), the National Institute on Drug Abuse ("NIDA"), or other appropriate agencies that operate under the NIH umbrella, for a portion of the required funding for our clinical and non-clinical trials.
+With the recent passage of the ARRA, such funding appears to now be available for drug development projects.
+However, there can be no assurance that we or the clinical collaborators working with us will receive any government grants to support our research. - Develop second generation of CPP-109.
+Subject to the availability of additional funding, we hope to develop a new form of CPP-109.
 If we are successful, we intend to initially seek approval for this new form in Europe, where we may be able to obtain exclusive marketing rights.
 Subsequently, we may seek approval for this new form in the United States. - Acquire or license additional addiction therapies.
-Subject to the availability of additional funding, we may seek to acquire or license one or more additional product candidates to expand our development programs.
+We may seek to acquire or license one or more additional product candidates to expand our development programs.
 We have entered into no such agreements to date. - Leverage the services of thought leaders in addiction treatment.
 We believe that the members of our Scientific Advisory Board are among the most respected researchers in the field of addiction therapy.
-We intend to utilize their knowledge, services and relationships to guide our development process and commercialization strategy. - Identify and initiate strategic partnering discussions for specific indications in the US and Europe.
+We intend to utilize their knowledge, services and relationships to guide our development process and commercialization strategy. - Identify and initiate strategic partnering discussions for specific indications in the U.S. and Europe.
 We believe that there may be several potential pharmaceutical partners interested in jointly developing and marketing CPP-109 in the U.S. and Europe.
-We have held preliminary discussions with parties regarding potential transactions, but no agreements have been entered into to date.
+We have held preliminary discussions with several parties regarding potential transactions, but no agreements have been entered into to date.